mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 Composition is a particular type of aggregation where parts are destroyed when the whole is destroyed.
 The relationship is displayed as a solid line with a filled diamond at the association end.

 A child class object cannot exist without the parent class object.
-In the following diagram, if you delete the Order class (parent), the Address class (child) does not exist separate to a Order.
+In the following diagram, if you delete the Order class (parent), the Address class (child) is also deleted.

 ![umlComposition](/assets/images/umlComposition.jpg "UML composition relationship"){:class="img-responsive"}